 - Invite New Members - Click this icon to send out invitations to users to join your account or review pending invitations.

 - Accounts - This drop-down menu, displayed as the account name you are currently viewing, will only appear if you are a member and/or owner of more than one account (such as a personal account and corporate account).
-It lists all accounts you are a member/owner of, allowing you navigate to between them.
+It lists all accounts you are a member/owner of, allowing you navigate between them.

-Workspace and Admin Views
+Account Admins: Workspace and Admin Views

 Directly under the drop-down menus are two options for adjusting your view: the Workspace View and the Admin View.

-The Workspace View is simply where you view everything in your workspace -- tests, reports, etc.
+The Workspace View is selected (blue) by default.
+This is where you view everything in your workspace - tests, reports, etc.

 You can click the Admin View to see admin-specific information.

-Note that you can use the workspace and location drop-down menus to filter which workspace and/or location running tests are displayed for.
+Note: You can use the workspace and location drop-down menus to filter which workspace and/or location running tests are displayed for.

-Just click either drop-down to select an option to filter the view by.
+Click either drop-down to select an option to filter the view by.

 This section of the Dashboard has two rows.
-The top row features a selection of tabs while the second row features a number of navigation menu items.
+The top row features a selection of tabs, while the second row features a number of navigation menu items.

-- Functional - While this tab is selected (highlighted green), only items relating to functional tests will be available.
-The "Create Test" button will only provide functional test options, and only functional tests and their reports will be visible.
+- Functional - When this tab is selected, only items relating to functional tests are available.
+The Create Test button will only provide functional test options, and only functional tests and their reports will be visible.

-- Performance - While this tab is selected (highlighted purple), only items relating to performance tests will be available.
-The "Create Test" button will only provide performance test options, and only performance test and their reports will be visible.
+- Performance - When this tab is selected, only items relating to performance tests are available.
+The Create Test button will only provide performance test options, and only performance test and their reports will be visible.
 (The Performance tab is the default tab selection.)

 Note: Think of the Functional / Performance tabs as filters.
 Only one of the two tabs can be active at a time.
 Only features, tests, and reports relating to the highlighted tab will be available while that tab is highlighted.